 “Blake got into the school hall and sighed loudly.
 He would rather be anywhere in the world but there.
-He walked towards his lockers but felt someone pushing him, so he was thrown on the hard floor.
-He hit his chest and it hurt so much, tears got into his eyes.
+He walked towards his lockers but felt someone pushing him, so he was thrown onto the hard floor.
+He hit his chest and it hurt so much, that tears got into his eyes.
 He looked up to see two of the boys that bullied him, Henry and Steve.
 They were big and mean.
 Not one day passed without Blake getting beaten up.”

 You SHOWED the scene to your readers.
 They can see that he hates the school and that he is bullied.

 Neil says that this makes the story much more interesting for the readers than simply stating “he hated the school”.
-It created action, conflict, and the readers started asking questions.
+It created action, and conflict, and the readers started asking questions.
 Why is he bullied?
 What will he do?